-If you have an associate degree in nursing (ADN) and want more professional autonomy, a higher salary, and the ability to diagnose conditions and prescribe treatments, earning a master of science in nursing (MSN) is a great career move.
+If you have an associate degree in nursing (ADN) and your registered nurse (RN) license but want more autonomy in the field, earning a master of science in nursing (MSN) degree is a great career move.
+While any educational program is an investment, MSN-trained nurses tend to command higher salaries than their ADN-prepared counterparts.

-Bridge programs can help you complete your degree in less time.
+Bridge programs like the RN-to-MSN can help you complete your degree in less time than traditional paths.
 Learn about the different RN-to-MSN programs Nevada offers, and take the first step toward a new career.

 We use a data-driven methodology to rank the best RN-to-MSN programs in Nevada, making it easier for you to find a program that works for you.
 Our methodology is based on metrics that we believe matter most to students, including: academic quality, affordability, reputation, and program offerings.